ishields2/Student-Application-Management/README.md

 enable educational institutions and their partners to effectively manage the recruitment of both domestic and international students.
 The project was conceived from a combination of my experience working within higher education recruitment and from the need to create a functional software solution as part of my Master's Degree.
-Since submitting the original project I continue to spend time adjusting and improving the solution.
+Since submitting the original project I continue to spend time adjusting and improving the solution as a side project to my professional career.

 Version 1.0.1:
 The project is largely in its original version, with online database connectivity and several minor